 Complex Explanation and Examples: A case in point: it can be asked if the sixth best selling medicine in the US, Zoloft, (3 billion dollars of sales in 2004) owes more to its ‘happy face’ advertising, than any scientific evidence that the drug corrects abnormal serotonin levels in the brain.
 Without examining the current literature here, it is enough to note that the hypothesis that was made in the 1960s that depression may be caused by low levels of serotonin, is today still unverified.
 Does this mean, however, that anti-depressants such as Zoloft might still be proposed, if not as a potential cure for depression, then at least as an effective means to manage a symptom, and that modern medicine has just not had the time nor the means to verify its effects ?
 Or could it mean, on a more disturbing level, that in the market place of the psychotrope (modern drugs for the treatment of mental illness) one can actually be treated for illnesses one does not have ?

 For sufficient introduction into the controversies surronding the subject, one could begin by watching the 60 Minutes Report “What Killed Katey Riley ?
 Bipolar: A Dangerous Diagnosis ?“http://www.cbsnews.com/stories/2007/09/28/60minutes/main3308525.shtm and Frontline’s Medicating Kids at:http://www.pbs.org/wgbh/pages/frontline/shows/medicating/.
 Therein one will find a wide range of viewpoints asking relevant questions, yet none providing adequate reponses.
 Primarily, you will find three groups formed around the problem of treatment: 1) those believing in a natural and innate character of mental illness as a developmental disorder (in this case ADHD: Attention Deficit-Hyperactive Disorder) 2) those others believing in a cultural and acquired character of a mental disability not necessarily attributable to a medical illness, 3) those who stand somewhere in between.
-Needless to say, neither the producers of the show nor it field of experts go further than a reporting of the events.
-Yet, one may well ask, at what point must we not accept that all of our attention spans, whether normal or pathological, exhibit a ‘deficit’ while so many questions are left unanswered.
+Needless to say, neither the producers of the show nor its field of experts go further than a reporting of the events.
+Yet, one may well ask, at what point must we that the average attention span, especially on the internet and whether normal or pathological, exhibit a ‘deficit’ while so many questions are left unanswered.

 No doubt, group 1), largely represented by the drug companies, medical doctors, psychiatrists, and those in general who claim to be scientists, attempt to convince people why psychotropes are worth the risk of harmful side-effects and often compare the use of drugs in the treatment of subjective or mental symptoms to the common household use of aspirin to relieve headaches.
 In this respect, what seems to be an unexplainable mental symptom (headache pain, for example) can be removed by modifying an underlying physical cause which corresponds to its occurrence: remove the cause, and the effect is supposed to disappear.
 Proceeding on these assumptions, psychiatrists will draw attention to the fact that although aspirin had been prescribed as an effective pain suppressant for decades, the physiological reasons why it worked as a ‘cure’ for certain symptoms was not discovered until technology improved in the 1960s.
 By analogy, extending this paradigm to the field of the subjective symptom – depression or anxiety, for example -, a positive medicine can then state that if the cause of mental illness has not yet been discovered, it is not because there is none, but because, like in the case of aspirin, a technological means has yet to be found to isolate its physiological laws.
 In this respect. a modern medical diagnosis is not so much interested in ’causes’ — as this smacks of antiquated paradigms of empirical sciences — but has an ideal: the determination of the exact laws for an illness.